mckinsey/vizro/vizro-ai/docs/pages/user-guides/retrieve-dashboard-code.md

 # Retrieve the code of Vizro-AI generated dashboard

-!!! warning "Feature in Alpha Version"
-    This feature is currently in **Alpha** version.
-It is stable but not officially released yet.
-We welcome feedback via the [GitHub Issues](https://github.com/mckinsey/vizro/issues).
-Note that the feature and its API may still undergo minor adjustments.

 This guide shows how to retrieve the code of a Vizro-AI generated dashboard.
 The code can be used for further iterations, improvements and deployment.

 While Vizro-AI can follow complex user requirements well and generate high-quality dashboards, due to the nature of LLMs, the generated dashboards often only approximately match user expectations.
 Besides refining the user prompt and re-running Vizro-AI, you can also extract the code and iterate manually to achieve the desired result.